anglyan/anglyan.github.io/docs/research/growth.md

 # The physics of growth

-Growth is onw of my key areas of interest.
+Growth is one of my key areas of interest.
 The physics of growth comprises the mechanisms by which building blocks come together to form large scale structures in a way that is mainly dominated by local interactions and external fields.
 This is at the heart of how materials